nnirror/facet/README.md

 ## Overview

 Facet is an open-source live coding system for algorithmic music and synthesis.
-With a code editor in the browser and a NodeJS server running locally on your machine, Facet can generate and sequence audio and MIDI data in real-time.
+With a code editor in the browser and a NodeJS server running locally on your machine, Facet can generate and sequence audio, MIDI, and OSC data in real-time.

 Facet currently runs on MacOS and Linux.
 Windows users have reported some issues.
 If you're interested in helping to get Facet running on Windows, please get in touch.